-We schedule the use of Lecture Halls A, B, New Auditorium, Equine Auditorium and the Computer Lab for non-class uses for events during normal business hours (Monday – Friday – 8:00 am to 5:00 pm.)
+We schedule the use of Classrooms in the Education Center.
 Contact Education Center Staff for reserving these spaces.
 To schedule these rooms outside of normal business hours, please contact Ms. Mary Ring in the College’s Office of the Director.

 Media Development Support